 Live tweeting is a compulsory part of the attendance and participation requirements each week.
 A minimum of ten tweets per screening, with a further twenty replies, responses, retweets, like and other interactions, are expected.

-Live tweeting is an important social media skill.
-Live tweets of events and experiences expands the possibilities of participation.
+Live coverage of an event is an important social media skill.
+Live tweets of experiences expand the possibilities of participation.
 To be counted each tweet must feature the subject hashtag #BCM325 and be professional, polite and thoughtful.

 General Live Tweeting Tips